Dumitru Coroamă: Repression and imprisonment

-On May 15, 1948, as the new regime inaugurated its hunt for Guardists, Coroamă was detained at Jilava prison.
+On May 15, 1948, as the new regime inaugurated its hunt for Guardists, Coroamă was detained at Jilava Prison.
 He was being subjected to repeated interrogations at Suceava penitentiary, where he was confronted with hostile witnesses Nicolae Popa and Lucian Pascaru; however, the Securitate only formally registered him as a prisoner on January 23, 1951, when the accusation was formulated as: "has supported the Iron Guard."
 Coroamă had by then been sentenced to eight years in "labor colonies".
-In 1949, Coroamă was sent by train westward, to Ocnele Mari; she shared the cattle car with junior members of the Guard, including those who had sent him the 1938 memorandum.
+In 1949, Coroamă was sent by train westward, to Ocnele Mari; he shared the cattle car with junior members of the Guard, including those who had sent him the 1938 memorandum.
 He used this occasion to explain to them the circumstances in which the memorandum had been lost.
 Coroamă shared confinement with other former Guardsmen—including Petre Țuțea and Ioan Victor Vojen; they joined a selection of former political rivals, including Mihail Manoilescu, Aurel Leucuția, and Petre Pandrea.
 In his samizdat memoirs, Pandrea would include an account of "Carol II's odyssey, with its exact details", claiming that it was partly sourced from "things confessed to me by Mihail Manoilescu and General Coroamă".

 Another survivor of Ocnele Mari, Ioan Dumitrescu-Borșa, recalls: "[Coroamă was] a short, gentle, congenial, wise little old man.
 He was incapable of ever offending anyone.
 He always urged us to be self-contained and peaceful.
 He never spoke of himself."
 Reports also suggest that he was fed broths made of beechnut and hay, a starvation treatment which pushed him to gnaw on his straw mat, or on wild dandelions.
 Allegedly, the general was slated for persecution by a Romani man of the Securitate, who made him perform pointless physical exercise and beat him repeatedly.
 Such mistreatment left him paralyzed and mute, his injuries unattended to for an entire year.
 He was later relocated to Aiud, Gherla, and Văcărești prisons, being ultimately released on June 19, 1954.
 By then, he had been deemed too ill to survive detention, and was dropped off by Securitate officials at the home of a Bucharest relative; this was to be his last domicile.
 Coroamă died in 1956.
 Eight years later, his body was reburied at Eternitatea Cemetery in Piatra Neamț.
 This final ceremony was attended by fellow generals Nicolae Dăscălescu and Ilie Crețulescu, but also by Securitate agents monitoring dissent.